 ITAs.
-The Title I provider may enroll individuals determined eligible for training services into occupational skills training programs using an ITA.
-The Board has adopted the following policies for providing ITAs.
+The Board may enroll individuals who are determined eligible and suitable for training services into occupational skills training programs utilizing an ITA.
+The Board has adopted the following policies for the provision of ITAs.

 Cost - Adult, Youth and Dislocated Worker